-The principal financial assets of the Company consist of cash on hand and at banks, other investment and accounts receivable due from charterers.
+The principal financial assets of the Company consist of cash at banks, other investment and accounts receivable due from charterers.
 The principal financial liabilities of the Company consist of long-term loans, derivatives including interest rate swaps and accounts payable due to suppliers.